DavidHearl/chiropractic-website/README.md

 * https://jigsaw.w3.org/css-validator/
 * https://validator.w3.org/nu/#textarea

+During web.dev testing accessabity recieved a score of 79, which was below the average for the website.
+To help coroberate this low score the "Wave" chrome extension was used to identify the issue.
+The Wave extension highlighted an error with labels around the "Have you ever section", specifically the spinal question.
+There appeared to be an extra underscore at the end of the ID.
+Once that typo was fixed the score imporved to 95 which is more in line with the other pages.
+Following this error the 'Wave' pluging was used accross all pages and returned no errors.

 ### User Testing
 * Initial Testing
     * Inital testing was mainly completed in a test enviroment with occasional relase to 2 test participants to pull up real world errors on diffent devices.